-My over ten years' scientific training and track record put me in a right spot to tackle topics of structure-function relationship of membrane ion channels.
-During my PhD study, I invested myself in the functional and structural studies of cystic fibrosis transmembrane conductance regulator (CFTR), the culprit behind the genetic disease cystic fibrosis (CF), with patch clamp technique that is the most powerful tool for functional study of ion channels.
-Four years' training not only allowed me to become an expert of the exquisite patch clamp technique on top of other biophysical and biochemical assays, but also infused critical thinking, scientific rigor and research integrity into my mind.
+As a well-trained electrophysiologist and structural biologist, my passion lies in unraveling the functionstructure relationship of membrane channel proteins.
+During my PhD study, I invested myself in the functional and structural studies of CFTR chloride channel, the culprit behind cystic fibrosis (CF) which is a lethal hereditary disease prevalent mostly among Caucasians in North America.
+Four years of training not only allowed me to become an expert with the exquisite patch clamp technique on top of other biophysical and biochemical assays, but also infused critical thinking, scientific rigor and research integrity into my mind.
 My skill set is greatly broadened upon acquisition of techniques in the structural biology field during my postdoc training.
-Five-year training in protein purification, lipid bilayer recording, reconstitution of ion channels into lipid nanodiscs and cryo-EM techniques made me a versatile researcher who can tackle scientific questions on both functional and structural frontiers.
-Equipped with a full pipeline of knowledge in cryo-EM technology from sample preparation to cryo-EM data analysis.
-I first determined a series of different conformations of a cyclic nucleotide-gated (CNG) ion channel (SthK) in high resolution during my postdoc training, which greatly advanced our understanding of the working mechanism of CNG channels.
-After I returned to CF field as a research scientist, in three years' time, I have determined multiple high-resolution structures of CFTR and CFTR/drug complexes, including NBD-dimerized E1371Q-CFTR (3.4 Å), CFTR bound with inhibitor 172 (3.6 Å), CFTR bound with two drugs under clinical trial (3.2 Å and 2.6 Å, respectively) and several disease-associated G551D-CFTR bound with various ATP analogs and channel modulators (resolutions ranging from 4 Å to 7 Å).
-My ten years of intense scientific research have already resulted in several publications that provide exquisite insights into how physiologically important channel proteins work.
-On top of these achievements, I am continuously delving deeper into CFTR studies to uncover the full picture of CFTR's physiology and pathophysiology, for the benefit of the whole CF community.
+Five-year training in protein purification, lipid bilayer recording, reconstitution of ion channels into lipid nanodiscs and cryo-EM made me a versatile researcher who can tackle scientific questions on both functional and structural frontiers.
+Equipped with a full pipeline of knowledge in cryo-EM technology from sample preparation to cryo-EM data analysis, I determined a series of different conformations of a cyclic nucleotidegated (CNG) ion channel in high resolution, which greatly advanced our understanding of the working mechanism of CNG channels.
+My more than ten years of intense scientific research have already resulted in several publications that provide insights into how these physiologically important channel proteins work.
+After my postdoc training, I am thrilled that I got an opportunity to bring my structural biology expertise back to the CF field.
+Within less than two years so far, I have determined several high-resolution molecular structures of CFTR and CFTR/drug complex.
+I will continue to delve deeper into the working mechanism of CFTR molecule and use the structural and functional insights gained from my study to guide the development of better treatment strategies for an ultimate cure for all CF patients.